forj-oss/forjj-contribs/README.md

 You can also define another plugin option, like jenkins-ci-server.
 It will work, but I would suspect this to be part of a link case instead which is currently not properly defined. (**TBD**)

-Those options will be visible when the user will use the --ci or --git-us combined with --help to the `forjj` tool.
+Those options will be visible when the user will use the --apps combined with --help to the `forjj` tool.

 Ex:
-  List forjj common options + github driver common options `forjj create --git-us github --help`
+  List forjj common options + github driver common options `forjj create --apps upstream:github --help`

   List long help options for github driver
-  `forjj create --git-us github --help-long`
+  `forjj create --apps upstream:github --help-long`

   create task list of options for github driver
-  `forjj create --git-us github --help-long`
+  `forjj create --apps upstream:github --help-long`

 # Using you own version of forjj-contribs

 By default forjj is defined to get the driver options definition from [github entreprise](https://github.hpe.com/forj/forjj-contribs)
 So, getting the list of option can take some few seconds (time to read the yaml file from github)

-You can change and use another url or even a local path, with `forjj --contrib-repo <base url/forjj-contribs path>`
+You can change and use another url or even a local path, with `forjj --contribs-repo <base url/forjj-contribs path>` You can also use the CONTRIBS_REPO Environment variable.

-If you use another url, it must expose the description file as `<contrib-repo base url>/<branchName>/<DriverType>/<DriverName>/<DriverName>.yaml`
+If you use another url, it must expose the description file as `<contribs-repo base url>/<branchName>/<DriverType>/<DriverName>/<DriverName>.yaml`

 If you use a path, the yaml file must be located in `<forjj-contribs path>/<DriverType>/<DriverName>/<DriverName>.yaml`